-We’ll show how the use of Dynamic Lift Up-stream Pumping (USP) technology allows the creation of a high pressure, low volume lubrication delivery system, providing a clean environment for the seal to operate which improves pump performance and mean time between repair (MTBR).
-The mill chose John Crane’s engineered Type 5620 USP Dynamic Lift non-contacting seal face treatment to improve MTBR and to reduce water waste.
+We’ll show how the use of upstream pumping (USP) technology allows the creation of a high pressure, low volume lubrication delivery system, providing a clean environment for the seal to operate which improves pump performance and mean time between repair (MTBR).
+The mill chose John Crane’s engineered Type 5620 USP non-contacting seal face treatment to improve MTBR and to reduce water waste.
 As a result, the mill has increased MTBR (mean time between repair) by 71% and is saving up to 63,000 gallons of water per year, per seal, since the upgrade was completed.

 Who should attend

 • Anyone involved in the operation and maintenance of pulp/paper plants

 Demonstrate how adding upstream pumping face technology to mechanical seals improves processing and reduces seal wear by:

 • Reducing friction and seal wear for increased uptime